Domain names: What they are, and why you need (at least) one

 Here are things to consider when registering your domain name.

-1. Compare providers, not just price.
+2. Compare providers, not just price.
 Generally, cheaper domain providers offer less sophisticated tools and less support.
-So going for low-cost might be costly in the long run when you find yourself wasting hours fixing issues.
+So going for low-cost might be costly in the long run when you find yourself wasting hours fixing issues, or unable to update your own DNS records.

-2. Look out for pricing tricks.
+3. Look out for pricing tricks.
 Some providers charge a low price to register a new domain but then sting you with higher renewal charges.
 Check for traps before you commit to a provider.
+(You might want to watch out for premium domains as well.)

 MyHost domain and hosting